 CASS believe that peoples neurological conditions should be recognised and accepted as a respected human variation.
 Creative potential and well being can be improved by embracing neurodiversity as a natural form of human diversity.

-we are based in Cardiff, South Wales, but offer face-to-face meetings for South Wales, Sussex, Kent and the Portsmouth areas.
 We also offer Skype and Zoom support for the whole of the UK and abroad.

 Super bright in certain areas